Directed by: Jose Padilha || Produced by: Marcos Prado

 Running Time: 116 minutes

-Readers may remember my earlier review of the original 2007 Elite Squad (I doubt it, because barely any of you fuckers read it), one of my favorite recent crime dramas and arguably the most famous and brutal film to come out of Brazil in the past decade.
-While foreign film fans from America generally prefer the standard impoverished gangster fare a la City of God (2002, written by Braulio Mantovani, co-writer of ES and ES2) and film critics tend toward quieter, more introspective Brazilian cinema like Neighboring Sounds (2012), the likes of Jose Padilha’s sardonic, rough-as-hell crime dramas are for those who like their police beat-downs served red hot.
+Readers may remember my earlier review of the original 2007 Elite Squad (ES, also known as Tropa de Elite), one of my favorite recent crime dramas and arguably the most famous and brutal film to come out of Brazil in the past decade.
+While foreign film fans from America generally prefer the standard impoverished gangster fare a la City of God (2002, written by Braulio Mantovani, co-writer of ES and Elite Squad 2) and film critics tend toward quieter, more introspective Brazilian cinema like Neighboring Sounds (2012), the likes of Jose Padilha’s sardonic, rough-as-hell crime dramas are for those who like their police beat-downs served red hot.

-The Enemy Within remains the highest grossing film in Brazil after the amazing hype train of the first film, though unfortunately it doesn’t reach the action-packed heights of the original.
-Compared to its 2007 predecessor, TEW trades the day-in, day-out grind of BOPE (Brazil’s equivalent of American SWAT) procedure and street justice for a far less believable, borderline fantastical plot of corrupt police takeovers and discards beloved older characters for cheap new villains and comical Fox News-esque skits.
+Elite Squad 2: The Enemy Within (TEW) remains the highest grossing film in Brazil after the amazing hype train of the first film, though unfortunately it doesn’t reach the action-packed heights of the original.
+Compared to its 2007 predecessor, TEW trades the day-in, day-out grind of Batalhão de Operações Policiais Especiais (BOPE, the state of Rio de Janeiro’s equivalent to American SWAT) procedure and street justice for a far less believable, borderline fantastical plot of corrupt police takeovers; it discards beloved older characters for cheap new villains and comical Fox News-type skits.
 Anybody who tells you that TEW is better than the original Tropa de Elite needs to have their eyes and ears checked.

 It’s an admirable message and a suiting thematic follow-up to Padhila’s first ES, but unfortunately the way much of the story is presented and many of the plot devices border on complete incredulity.
 What happens in TEW is essentially that BOPE manages to eradicate much of Rio de Janeiro’s gangs after Padhila is promoted to a high-ranking public safety position.
 This cuts into the cash flow of numerous corrupt police, who afterwards figure out ways to profit off of extensive protection and extortion rackets in favelas throughout the city.
 This scheme is tied into several ambitious politicians who use illegal crime-control networks to gain further political power, and the story becomes increasingly convoluted and unbelievable from there.